gafabic/gafabic.github.io/Writeups/HoneynetWriteup.md

 Ultimately, what this lab environment comprised of is the following:

 - A log analytics workspace
-- An Azure Sentinel instance, configured to use that same log analytics workspace
+- A Microsoft Sentinel instance, configured to use that same log analytics workspace
 - A Defender for Cloud instance
 - Two virtual machines exposed to the internet, forwarding audit logs to the analytics workspace
 	+ One VM running Ubuntu for visibility to SSH attacks